andy-dev/algorithms/README.md

 # algorithms
-Algorithm playgrond --- Solving basic algorithms in ruby and Javascript
+Algorithm playground --- Solving basic algorithms in ruby and Javascript